rossmck80/amplify-photo-sharing-workshop-ANZ/workshop/content/20_api/00_graphql/_index.en.md

 ?
 Do you want to edit the schema now?
 (Y/n) Y
 ```

 The CLI should open this GraphQL schema in your text editor or IDE.
+If it doesnt, click on the link provided in the console to see this file

 __amplify/backend/api/postagram/schema.graphql__